Wadja

 Wadja solves the problem of conversation relevance (social noise) by giving users a way to label social activity, and curate that activity into meaningful conversations.
 Wadja is based in Cyprus and had its BETA launch in August 2006.

 As of December 2009, Wadja had over 5,000,000 registered users.

 Features

-Wadja users can create interest labels, capturing a great idea, an insightful topic and even a special offer or hot deal.
-Interest labels are simple, quick and saves time by organizing content from a variety of social sources into manageable buckets of information.
+Wadja users can create interest labels, capturing an idea, an insightful topic and even a special offer or hot deal.

 Wadja.com supports multiple languages and users can translate the messages in other languages via integration with the Google Translate API.